 GLOBAL: The externalResourceRefRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required externalResourceRefPointer attribute that contains a relative selector pointing to a node that provides the IRI of the external resource.